-Among the many native wetland plants, you will find the bul rush, cattail, and the duck potatoe.
-The bul rush is a variety of different wetland plants included in the Sedge family.
-The Sedge family consists of Bolboschoenus, Cyperus, Scirpus, and Scoenoplectus; just to give an idea of the many different types of plants umbrellaed under the bul rush name.
-Secondly, the cattail or the typha Latifolia is another type of wetland plant.
-Thirdly, the duck potatoe has a very reasonable meaning behind it's name.
-It actually forms potatoe like clusters underground of the wetland area.
-This perennial plant or wetland plant belongs to the Sagittaria family, with it's thick stalks and fan like petals.
+Among the many native wetland plants, you will find the bulrush, cattail, and the duck potatoes.
+The bulrush is a variety of different wetland plants included in the Sedge family.
+The Sedge family consists of Bolboschoenus, Cyperus, Scirpus, and Scoenoplectus; just to give an idea of the many different types of plants umbrellaed under the bulrush name.
+Secondly, the cattail or the Typha Latifolia is another type of wetland plant.
+Thirdly, the duck potato has a very reasonable meaning behind its name.
+It forms potatoes like clusters underground of the wetland area.
+This perennial plant or wetland plant belongs to the Sagittaria family, with its thick stalks and fan like petals.

-Some of the advantages of wetland plants are that they actually filter and clean the water they live in.
-They also retain water, which greatly offsets the chances of flooding in the wetlands vicinity.
-If you were to plant wetland native plants, this would mean no need to water these plants, which equals up to very low maintenance on your part.
-This is especially helpful in a pond environment where you have other wildlife such as fish, frogs and/or turtles co-habitating, as this eco-system is pretty much self cleaning!
+Some of the advantages of wetland plants are that they filter and clean the water they live in.
+They also retain water, which significantly offsets the chances of flooding in the wetlands vicinity.
+If you were to plant native wetland plants, this would mean no need to water these plants, which equals up to deficient maintenance on your part.
+This is especially helpful in a pond environment where you have other wildlife such as fish, frogs, and turtles cohabitating, as this eco-system is kind of much self-cleaning!

-The types of wetland native plants mentioned here are just a small percentage of what wetlands have to offer.
-They, by no means, touch on the vast amount of wetland plant species that there actually are.
+The types of native wetland plants mentioned here are just a small percentage of what wetlands have to offer.
+They, by no means, touch on the vast amount of wetland plant species that there are.
 Ranging from all different sizes, blooms and native regions, the number of wetland native plant species go on and on.
-With their beauty and self sufficiency, wetland native plants are the perfect addition.
+With their beauty and self-sufficiency, native wetland plants are the perfect addition.

 Buy quality native plants online at http://www.tnnursery.net